sea212/winternitz-one-time-signature/README.rst

 of the bit.
 The signature is valid, if and only if all derived verification keys match with your published verification key at the correct position of the 2-tuple, which is determined by the value of the bit.
 This algorithm is quite fast
-(comparing it to existing PQC-algorithms), but the signatures sizes are huge.
+(comparing it to existing PQC-algorithms), but the signature sizes are huge.

 Winternitz extension
 ~~~~~~~~~~~~~~~~~~~